The following events are planned on and around Independence Day.

 Also, the museum, in collaboration with the Center for Railroad Photography & Art based in Madison, Wis., will prevent the free photo exhibit “Steam: An Enduring Legacy, the Railroad Photographs of Joel Jensen.”
 The Ely artist’s work will be on display from 10 a.m. to 4 p.m. in the Wabuska Depot at the museum.

-Carson City: Carson Station is hosting the second annual Rib Cook Off.
-The cook off features a cooking competition, live music, rib eating contest, kids games and vendors.
+Carson City: Carson Station is hosting the second annual Rib Cookoff.
+It features a cooking competition, live music, rib eating contest, kids games and vendors.

 Silver Springs: A night hike at Fort Churchill State Historic Park is set for 8:30 p.m.
 Participants can look for scorpions and learn constellations.
 The hike is limited to 30 participants, and reservations are required.
-To make reservations, call 775-577-4880 or send an email to firstname.lastname@example.org, leaving your name and phone number and how many people are in your party.
+To make reservations, call 775-577-4880 or send an email to email@example.com.
 This hike is about 0.6 mile long and will last about an hour.
-Participants are advised to bring water, good shoes, warm clothes and insect repellent.
-Red flashlights are recommended, as they do not affect night vision.
-Dogs are not permitted.
-The park’s per-vehicle entrance fee is $5.

 Carson City: Admission to the Nevada State Railroad Museum will be free all day.